Pariyazare/VNS-neuromodulator-model/README.md

 # VNS-neuromodulator-model
-MATLAB code for modeling VNS-induced neuromodulator dynamics and predicting stimulation parameters associated with cortical plasticity.

 This repository contains MATLAB code for a mathematical model used to simulate neuromodulator dynamics in response to different vagus nerve stimulation (VNS) parameters.